blindnet-io/openness-framework/Decisions/product-development/high-level-conceptualization.md

 <img width="1200" alt="confidentiality" src="https://user-images.githubusercontent.com/89908145/161945403-05ade828-9308-4631-a194-655039acf6fa.png">

 Privacy, in a psychological sense, equals the freedom of an individual to engage/disengage from certain relationships (and identities such relationships project upon them).
 This freedom to engage/disengage in the context of internet interactions, relies on two main pillars:

-• **confidentiality** (the information being kept confidential from unintended data consumers or purposes)
+- **confidentiality** (the information being kept confidential from unintended data consumers or purposes)

-• **control** (impose actions over data to the data consumers by the data subject)
+- **control** (impose actions over data to the data consumers by the data subject)

- <br /> Confidentiality is enforced by policy and by encryption.
+Confidentiality is enforced by policy and by encryption.
 Control is enforced by law. blindnet allows software systems to handle both.

- <br /> However, there must be a separation between the two allowing a developer to use blindnet only for one of these two purposes, and use an alternative solution for the other.
+However, there must be a separation between the two allowing a developer to use blindnet only for one of these two purposes, and use an alternative solution for the other.
 E.g., a developer can use a non-encrypted web form to capture data, manage his own access to it, and still use blindnet for managing consent, and submitter rights requests.